 I also work with mentally challenged individuals.
 I have used several sources for my craft ideas.
 Thrifty fun has been a big help.
 Also I use www.familyfun.com, www.kaboose.com, Pac O Fun magazine, and look at Oriental Trader's catalog.
 Often I take an idea and change it to meet the abilities of my students.

 I used to care for 2 mentally challenged people and what they liked to do was plastic canvas.
 They started me on it too.
 It is fun and easy.
-The plastic canvas is cheap and just use regular yarn.
-I know they would like it.
-There are several free projects for plastic canvas on craftbits and several more websites.
-Good luck and have fun.

 I'm a mom of a son with Down syndrome and I've worked in classrooms for mentally challenged children, a home for adults and am a special Olympics coach.
 Lots of experience here!
 A lot depends on the abilities of the people you are working with.
 Most of the people I have known have loved paint by number kits, loop potholder kits, stringing beads of any kind, simple sewing projects, making things with Popsicle sticks, gluing puzzle pieces to picture frames, putting puzzles together and gluing them to make a picture, many love clay or play doh projects, anything with glitter, stencils & stickers, making sock puppets, gluing things to clay pots, making clay pot figures, planting almost anything, decorating a pillow case or a tee shirt with fabric paints, Sassier299 mentioned plastic canvas which is good and some may be able to actually do cross stitch.